StephenWattam/LWAC/doc/user/limits.md

 Throughput
 ----------
 The system is capable of downloading around 2.5 million pages per hour per client when resource speed is not an issue.
-This slows to roughly 100,000 per hour per client when using real-world, year-old URL lists.
+This slows to roughly 100,000 per hour per client when using real-world (year-old) URL lists.
+This equals roughly 10-100 million words per hour in practice.

 Most speed issues are caused by the slow response of servers, for which parallelism is the only practical solution.
-If your URL list includes many links pointing to the same server, it's worth noting that the tool can download at around 20Mbps/client in a sustained manner---this most certainly breaks netiquette and may be sufficient to overload some hosts.
+It's worth noting that the tool can download at around 20Mbps/client in a sustained manner---this most certainly breaks netiquette and may be sufficient to overload some hosts if you have many links pointing to the same servers.

 Network
 -------